CMS Modified NCD 121 for Alpha-Fetoprotein Coverage, Effective March 7, 2026 — What Billing Teams Need to Know

 Impact Level Medium

-Key Action Pull the current quarterly Covered Code List from CMS and verify your AFP billing codes map correctly before submitting claims dated on or after March 7, 2026
+Key Action Pull the current quarterly Covered Code List from CMS and confirm your AFP billing codes map correctly to covered indications before submitting claims after March 7, 2026

 CMS Alpha-Fetoprotein Coverage Criteria and Medical Necessity Requirements 2026